-This course, selected by the USPMGA as the number one miniature golf course in the world, is the home of the Masters Tournament played each fall.
+This course, selected by the USPMGA as the number one miniature golf course in the world, hosts the South Carolina State Open this Apr.
+23, 2022.
 Hawaiian Rumble has two sister courses – Hawaiian Caverns in Myrtle Beach (home of the US Open each May), and Hawaiian Village in North Myrtle Beach.
 At all courses, golfers are greeted with a warm “Aloha” and a lei to get into the island spirit.

-With all the fishing found along the coast and waterways, this region has become known for its Calabash seafood, a style of cooking fresh seafood — lightly battered and deep fried to perfection — that originated in Calabash, North Carolina.
+With all the fishing found along the coast and waterways, this region is also known for its Calabash cooking.
+This style of cooking fresh seafood — lightly battered and deep fried to perfection — originated in South Brunswick County, in the tiny town of Calabash.
 Kids just love it.

 At Little River Marina on the Intracoastal, there are lots of fishing boats and indoor/outdoor seafood restaurants.
 Another popular place for dinner is the 2nd Avenue Pier at 2nd Avenue North and Ocean Blvd, serving continental fare and seafood, along with good local microbrews.
 The outdoor deck with its view of local fishermen is fun in nice weather.

-Trip Planning Details for Myrtle Beach Golfers
+Trip Planning Details for Myrtle Beach Golf Goers

 For more information about lodging and activities, visit the Myrtle Beach tourism office.